jhynes6/vectara/ingestion/client_ingestion_outputs/d2-creative/website/our-work_product-video.md

 title: "Generating Views with a Product Demonstration Video"
 domain: "www.d2creative.com"
 path: "/our-work/product-video/"
-scraped_time: "2025-09-06T16:14:17.888757"
+scraped_time: "2025-10-04T18:57:17.945684"
 url_depth: 2
-word_count: 360
+word_count: 348
 client_name: "d2-creative"
 ---

-# Generating Views with a Product Demonstration Video

 ## FUJIFILM MEDICAL SYSTEMS

-#

-Generating Views with a Product Demonstration Video

-Video Production & Storytelling

 ## The
 Challenge

 ## Our
 Approach

 ## The
 Result

 Fujifilm Medical Systems’ hand-held, FDR-flex x-ray system is typically used in hospitals and mobile medical units.
 The company discovered a growing customer base of zoos across the country that were using the device to x-ray animals.

 Expanding into a new market can be a challenge, especially if all your content reflects the needs and values of your original target market.

 Fujifilm saw this as a way to demonstrate the versatility of their product while also creating fresh content specific to zoos.
-They approached D2 Creative to [produce a video](/capabilities/video-production-and-digital-storytelling/) showing zookeepers using the product and discussing its benefits.
+They approached D2 Creative to produce a video showing zookeepers using the product and discussing its benefits.
 The video would also showcase product features and provide more information regarding how to buy.

 The team at D2 Creative shot on location at the zoo.
 We videotaped several different animals getting routine and diagnostic x-rays, including a rhino, flamingo, penguin, and an alpaca.
 There’s an old adage to never work with animals in showbusiness because of their unpredictability, but the vet and handlers were professionals.
 They spoke on camera about their ability to x-ray large and small animals quickly, with no anesthesia or trauma—thanks to the Fujifilm hand-held FDR-flex x-ray system.